Safety online Search 1800 957 957

 • Making a genuine offer to resolve the dispute

-• Giving written notice to the other party that you intend to apply to the court for an order.
+• Giving written notice to the other party that you intend to apply to the Court for an order.

-The court will expect the parties to have complied with the pre-action procedures and there may be consequences if they have not been complied with, including costs orders (having to pay the other party’s legal expenses).
+The Court will expect the parties to have complied with the pre-action procedures and there may be consequences if they have not been complied with, including costs orders (having to pay the other party’s legal expenses).

 • The problem is urgent